Sulbutiamine (200 mg x 60 capsules)

 What is Sulbutiamine?

 Sulbutiamine, also known as “Arcalion”, is a synthetic derivative of thiamine (vitamin B1), that offers a number of very real and impactful benefits for your cognitive function.
 It is a popular product that boosts mental and physical energy.
 It has positive effects for memory, depression, focus, fatigue and even erectile dysfunction.
-By increasing levels of Thiamin (vitamin B1) in the brain and body, it increases energy levels, improves cognitive ability and helps patients overcome chronic fatigue (asthenia).
+By increasing levels of Thiamine (vitamin B1) in the brain and body, it increases energy levels, improves cognitive ability and helps patients overcome chronic fatigue (asthenia).
 It also improves physical ability and stamina.